Michael-Elrod-dev/Pygame-Engine/README.md

 I have created a 2D game engine before in C++ which can be viewed [HERE](https://github.com/Michael-Elrod-dev/2DGameEngine), but the game I built with it was a top down game that didnt have a platform the player could move on.
 So for this project I wanted to try doing a side scrolling style game like classic Mario or Vagante on Steam.

 ## Reasoning
 I went with the stucture that I did becasue I have already built a 2D game engine in C++ so I mostly just transfered over a lot of the logic from that but simpified it since python works a bit differetly.
-I have classes that just simply hold data or do work for other classes (Models), classes that interact between game objects, the player and the level (Controllers), and the classes that handle the calls to render objects on the screen (View).
+I have classes that just simply hold data or do supportive work for other classes (Models) like importing assets, classes that track interactions between game objects, the player and the level (Controllers), and the classes that handle the calls to render objects on the screen (View).

 ## Work Flow
 ### Game Loop